How 65 women came to Kavanaugh’s defense in matter of hours | WTOP

 Yes, say more than a dozen signers who have since spoken to The Associated Press or other media outlets.

-Christine Blasey Ford, a 51-year-old psychology professor, said an intoxicated Kavanaugh cornered her in a bedroom during a party in the early ’80s.
-She said he pinned her on a bed, tried to undress her and clamped his hand over her mouth when she tried to scream, and she escaped only when a friend of his jumped on the bed and knocked them all over.
+Christine Blasey Ford, 51, now a psychology professor in California, said a very intoxicated Kavanaugh cornered her in a bedroom during a party in the early 1980s.
+She said he pinned her on a bed, tried to undress her and clamped his hand over her mouth when she tried to scream.
+She escaped only when a friend of his jumped on the bed and knocked them all over.

 The letter was released the morning after the allegation first got wide public attention.
 The letter and its roster of supporters seemed to come at supersonic speed and out of the blue.

-Women who organized and signed it say it was a rapid response by a social network that endures decades after they graduated and was easy to mobilize: a chain of friends calling, texting and emailing friends from a Washington-area world where many still live and see each other.
+Women who organized and signed it say it was a rapid response by a social network that endures decades after they graduated.
+They say it was easy to mobilize: a chain of friends calling, texting and emailing friends from a Washington-area world where many still live and see each other.

-Meanwhile, hundreds of alumnae of the secular private girls school that Kavanaugh’s accuser attended have signed a letter supporting her.
+Meanwhile, hundreds of alumnae of the secular private girls school that Kavanaugh’s accuser attended have signed a letter supporting her and calling for an investigation of her allegations.

 “We believe Dr. Blasey Ford,” they wrote.